Tail-Call Optimization

 TCO with continuations

 TCO and delimited continuations are fully compatible.
-A tail-recursive function can be captured mid-recursion and resumed later — the continuation correctly restores the optimized frame state, including any refs, closures, and local variables.
+A tail-recursive function can be captured mid-recursion and resumed later — the continuation correctly restores the optimized frame state, including closures and local variables.

 var TAG = Cont.newPrompt("cap-val-nested")